AsahiLinux/docs/macOS-Sonoma-Boot-Failures.md

 Select your macOS Sonoma install, then go into the Display settings page and set the display refresh rate to ProMotion.
 This will prevent the problem from reoccurring.

 Should you wind up with a "black screen boot" again after this point, follow the steps in the previous section to perform the "tap-and-hold" power gesture.
 This should now work properly, as your System RecoveryOS has been updated.
 You may then select macOS again and fix the display refresh rate.

+### I don't have another Mac to use DFU mode!
+What do I do?

+You can take your Mac to the Apple Store and ask them to do a **DFU Revive**.
+Make sure they do **not** do a Restore, which would wipe all your data.
+They should perform this service for free.
+Do not let them charge you any money for it.
+This is a problem Apple caused, and purely a software issue.
+If the technicians claim there is hardware damage, they are wrong.

 ### What if I have macOS 13.6 Ventura and not Sonoma?